civicrm/civicrm-sysadmin-guide/docs/planning/cms.md

 1. How much information from CiviCRM do we want to display on our website (e.g. A live list of our current members)?
 2. What information, collected through our website, do we want to store in CiviCRM (e.g. Family data from a public form with the family relationships automatically added).

 This is known as integration.
-How much integration you require will help you determine which is the best CMS for you.
+The type of integration you require may help you determine which is the best CMS for you.

 ## Availability of Extensions